Masnanda/Solo-Learn/README.md

 # Solo-Learn
-This Repository all program from Solo-Learn Website Project
+This Repository all program from Solo-Learn Project